Approximate propagation of normal distributions for stochastic optimal control of nonsmooth systems: Initial value problems with uncertain initial value

 This results in the approximate propagation

 with the covariance dynamic corresponding to the discrete time Lyapunov difference equation.
-While during the numerical integration of \eqref{eq:musigdot_standard} it can happen that $\Sigma$ takes indefinite values, the propagation in \eqref{eq:musigplus_standard} guarantees that $\Sigma_k \succeq 0$ if $\Sigma_0 \succeq 0$, cf. \cite{Gillis2013}.
+Thus, it is sufficient to obtain a (numerically approximated) map for the deterministic IVP, from which the covariance dynamics directly follow.
+This is in contrast to \eqref{eq:musigdot_standard}, where both mean and covariance need to be numerically integrated.
+One important practical consideration is that during the numerical integration of \eqref{eq:musigdot_standard} it can happen that $\Sigma$ takes indefinite values, while the propagation in \eqref{eq:musigplus_standard} guarantees that $\Sigma_k \succeq 0$ if $\Sigma_0 \succeq 0$, cf. \cite{Gillis2013}.